If you’ve been waiting for Apple to get into the credit card business with Apple Card, your wait is finally over. The Apple Card is now available.

 What are the rewards?

 Every time you pay with Apple Card on your iPhone or Apple Watch, you’ll get 2 percent of the purchase amount.
 That’s unlimited as well, so all the purchases you make in a day count toward Daily Cash.
-Any purchases you make directly with Apple gives you 3 percent Daily Cash — like buying an iPhone or paying your iCloud storage bill — and if you use the physical card, you get 1 percent Daily Cash.
+Any purchases you make directly with Apple — like buying an iPhone or paying your iCloud storage bill — gives you 3 percent Daily Cash.
+If you use the physical card, you get 1 percent Daily Cash.

 What’s the interest and credit limit?